William Lowell Hill: Later career

 Hill was then assigned to a series of ships: (1881–1883), USS Galatea (1885–1886), (1889–1891), (1886–1899), and (1901–1904).

 In 1892 Hill became a Compatriot of the Empire State Society of the Sons of the American Revolution and was assigned state compatriot number 266 and national compatriot number 4,266.

 During the Spanish–American War, he served on Brooklyn at the warrant officer rank of boatswain and received a commendation from Rear Admiral Winfield Scott Schley for his actions at the Battle of Santiago de Cuba.
 A year later, in 1899, he was commissioned as a chief boatswain.
 In 1901 he testified before a court of inquiry regarding Admiral Schley's conduct in the war.

 In March 1904, Hill was placed in command of the prison ship and, in 1905, at the Portsmouth Naval Shipyard in Kittery, Maine.
 He became known for his prison reform measures, such as discontinuing the use of leg irons, which were adopted at other institutions.
 He commanded the two ships until he was reassigned to the Portsmouth Navy Yard in September 1917.

 During the First World War, Hill was promoted to the temporary rank of lieutenant on July 1, 1918.
 He was assigned to the Portsmouth Naval Shipyard.
 He retired from the Navy on October 17, 1919, having reached the mandatory retirement age of 64 and having almost 46 years of continuous service.

 Death and burial

 Hill died of a self-inflicted gunshot wound at age 66 on August 2, 1922, at the Portsmouth Naval Shipyard.
-He is buried at the Lindenwood Cemetery in Stoneham, Massachusetts.